Beaches? Tick. Nightlife? Tick. Proximity to some of the world’s most exciting theme parks? Double tick.

 Adrenaline junkies, make a beeline for the Iron Gwazi — the world’s fastest and steepest Hybrid Coaster, a hybrid coaster made of wood and steel.
 It takes you to a speed of up to 76 miles per hour after diving from a peak of over 200 feet tall.

 On top of that, between February and April, the gardens host the delicious Food & Wine Festival!

 3 – See the riches of old Tampa at the Henry B. Plant Museum

 This stunning 19th-century building will captivate you before you even step inside — once in the front door, the vast array of ceramics, art decor, paintings, sculptures and opulent furniture on display (dating back to the early 1800s) just makes it so much more special.

-For history and art buffs, put this on your list of things to do in Tampa.
+For history and art buffs, put the Plant Museum on your list of things to do in Tampa.
 After all, it was Plant’s vision and riches that launched Tampa to stardom.

 4 – Chill out at the best parks